 megakaryocyte: A bone marrow precursor of platelets.

-membrane attack complex (MAC): Complex of complement components C5b –C9 which inserts as a pore into the membrane of target cells leading to cell lysis or apoptosis.
+membrane attack complex (MAC): Complex of complement components C5b–C9 that inserts as a pore into the membrane of target cells, leading to cell lysis or apoptosis.

-memory (immunological): A characteristic of the acquired immune response of lymphocytes whereby a second encounter with a given antigen produces a secondary immune response; faster, greater and longer lasting than the primary immune response.
+memory (immunological): A characteristic of the acquired immune response of lymphocytes whereby a second encounter with a given antigen produces a secondary immune response, which is faster, greater, and longer lasting than the primary immune response.

-memory cells: Clonally expanded T- and B-cells produced during a primary immune response and which are ‘primed’ to mediate a secondary immune response to the original antigen.
+memory cells: Clonally expanded T- and B-cells produced during a primary immune response and that are “primed” to mediate a secondary immune response to the original antigen.

 MHC restriction: The necessity that T-cells recognize processed antigen only when presented by MHC molecules of the original haplotype associated with T-cell priming.

-minor histocompatibility antigens: Non-MHC-encoded cell surface processed peptides which, in association with MHC-encoded molecules, contribute to graft rejection, albeit not usually as severe as that due to MHC mismatch.
+minor histocompatibility antigens: Non-MHC-encoded processed peptides derived from the allogeneic products of polymorphic gene loci.
+In association with MHC-encoded molecules they contribute to graft rejection, albeit not usually as severe as that due to MHC mismatch.

-mitogen: A substance which nonspecifically induces lymphocyte proliferation.
+mitogen: A substance that nonspecifically induces lymphocyte proliferation.

 mixed lymphocyte reaction (MLR): A T-cell proliferative response induced by cells expressing allogeneic MHC.